Willow Class

 We kindly request that toys and games from home are not brought into school.

-If you have any concerns or queries about the information in this letter or any other matter relating to your child’s education, please do not hesitate to contact us via the class email address: willow@st-barnabas.kent.sch.uk.
+If you have any concerns or queries about information included in this letter or any other matter relating to your child’s education, please do not hesitate to contact us via the class email address: willow@st-barnabas.kent.sch.uk

 Many thanks,